Choline-what it is, and why it's as important in pregnancy as Folate

 Choline is a “vitamin-like” essential nutrient, meaning that while it’s not a vitamin, it acts like one.
 Choline is required for normal functioning of the body, and is especially important around pregnancy in supporting proper uptake of Omega-3 DHA, overall development of the baby, and mama’s own health and wellbeing.
 Choline cannot be synthesized by the body, and therefore must be obtained from diet, through food or supplementation.

-Choline is required for many bodily processes including for lipid (fat) transport throughout the body, methyl donation (a process by which methyl group molecules are added to DNA to help to control gene expression), neurotransmitter synthesis, cell to cell signaling, and the synthesis of certain phospholipids that are essential structural components of cell membranes (this should sound familiar from our liposomes).
+Choline is required for many bodily processes including for lipid (fat) transport throughout the body, methyl donation (a process by which methyl group molecules are added to DNA to help to control gene expression), neurotransmitter synthesis, cell to cell signaling, and the synthesis of certain phospholipids that are essential structural components of cell membranes.

 Why is Choline considered a “helper nutrient” to Omega-3?